sql-machine-learning/elasticdl/docs/designs/ps_design.md

 ```

 The name of embedding table is the embedding layer name.
 EmbeddingTable uses a dictionary `vectors` to store `<id, embedding_vector>` pairs.

+Since embedding table is lazily initialized in PS, it also has `dim` and `initializer` fields.

 ### Tensor Data Structure